A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Introduction

-Our hop set construction is based on computing {\em clusters} which is the basic subroutine of Thorup and Zwick's distance oracles~\cite{ThorupZ05} and spanners~\cite{ThorupZ05,ThorupZ06}.
+Our hop set construction is based on computing {\em clusters}, which is the basic subroutine of Thorup and Zwick's distance oracles~\cite{ThorupZ05} and spanners~\cite{ThorupZ05,ThorupZ06}.
 It builds on a line of work in dynamic graph algorithms.
-In \cite{Bernstein09}, Bernstein showed that clusters can be used to construct an $(n^{o(1)}, o(1))$-hop set of size $O(n^{1+o(1)})$.
-Later in \cite{HenzingerKNFOCS14}, we showed that the same kind of hop set can be constructed by using a structure similar to clusters while restricting the shortest-path trees involved to some small distance and use such a construction in the dynamic (more precisely, decremental) setting.
-The construction is, however, fairly complicated and heavily relies on randomization.
+In \cite{Bernstein09}, Bernstein showed that clusters can be used to construct an $(n^{o(1)}, o(1))$-hop set of size $ n^{1+o(1)} $.
+Later in \cite{HenzingerKNFOCS14}, we showed that the same kind of hop set can be constructed by using a structure similar to clusters while restricting the shortest-path trees involved to some small distance and that such a construction can be used in the dynamic (more precisely, decremental) setting.
+The construction, however, has to deal with several complications of the dynamic setting and relies heavily on randomization.
 In this paper, we build on the same idea, i.e., we construct a hop set using bounded-distance clusters.
 However, our construction is significantly simplified, to the point that we can treat the cluster computation as a black box.
 This makes it easy to apply on distributed networks and to derandomize.
-To this end, we derandomize the construction simply by invoking the deterministic clusters construction of Roditty, Thorup, and Zwick \cite{RodittyTZ05} and observe that it can be implemented efficiently on distributed networks.
-We note that it might be possible to use Cohen's hop set construction instead.
-However, Cohen's construction heavily relies on randomness and derandomizing it seems significantly more difficult.
+To this end, we derandomize the construction simply by invoking the deterministic clusters construction of Roditty, Thorup, and Zwick \cite{RodittyTZ05} and observe that it can be implemented efficiently on distributed networks\footnote{We note that the Thorup--Zwick distance oracles and spanners were considered before in the distributed setting (e.g., \cite{LenzenP14a-distance,DasSarmaDP12}).}.
+A similar type of derandomization by locally computing approximate hitting sets has been done before by Holzer and Pinsker~\cite{HolzerP15} when derandomizing Nanongkai's exact hop set construction~\cite{Nanongkai-STOC14} on the congested clique.
+We note that it might be possible to use Cohen's hop set construction~\cite{Cohen00} instead of Bernstein's~\cite{Bernstein09} in our application.
+However, Cohen's construction relies heavily on randomness, and derandomizing it seems significantly more difficult.